A shared meal has the power to connect people in a way that few things can.

 What can you do with conversational marketing?
 Watch our video below to learn more about how to use Conversations.

-“I love data and tracking,” says Randi.
-“So I love that I can go into a customer’s Conversation.
+“I love data and tracking, so I love that I can go into a customer’s Conversation.
 I can track where they visited on our website or their browser info.
 It completely changes how we target people with Facebook or Google ads.”

 When is a guidebook not just a guidebook?
 When it’s a lead magnet that increases your email capture rate by 79%